ancandi/YouTube-Mobile-URL-Shield-AB-3.0/README.md

 ## 📝 Beta Notes
 - Data-Lite: This version is optimized to use the least amount of JavaScript possible, ensuring fast execution on older mobile devices.
 - Privacy First: URL Shield AB+ does not require any special permissions and does not track your browsing habits.
-- Future Updates: We are currently working on integrating "Shorts" removal, a "Black Background" player mode and prioritizing data usage features for mobile phones for the next major release.
+- Future Updates: We are currently working on integrating "Shorts" removal, a "Black Background" player mode, and prioritizing data usage features for mobile phones for the next major release.

 <br>